What is Lemon Balm?

 This plant is native to Southern Europe, Northern Africa, the Mediterranean, Russia, Syria, and Iran.

 Lemon balm has historically been valued as a culinary, cosmetic, and medicinal herb.
-As a medicinal herb, lemon balm has been attributed with memory-enhancing properties, as a mild sedative, mood-elevating remedy, sleep aid, and digestive aid to relieve stomach pain, nausea, and nausea migraine headache.
+As a medicinal herb, lemon balm has been attributed with memory-enhancing properties as a mild sedative, mood-elevating remedy, sleep aid, and digestive aid to relieve stomach pain, nausea, and migraine headaches.

 Modern botanical medicine focuses on its effects as a sleep-enhancing plant and its cognition-improving impacts.
 [1]